 Which clothes do you bring on safari?
 That was the question I asked before our November trip to Lion Sands and Madikwe Hills in South Africa.
-Alan and I are lucky to have a travel advisor, Ngaire Keene of Brown and Keene Travel, who spelled it all out for us.
+Alan and I are lucky to have a travel advisor who spelled it all out for us.
 Explicit instructions about dressing for safari, down to how many shirts and pants to bring for a six-day safari, were included in our travel documents, plus tips for packing light since luggage size is limited on the small charter flights to the camps.

 Of course the smart way to travel is to plan ahead, know what fits best and order from the catalogs.
 But I’m too busy traveling and writing to be that organized.
 By the time I thought about packing for our safari, it was too late to order by mail so I had to shop the stores hoping to find summer-type safari clothes when retail stores in Arizona had already switched to winter apparel.